Difference Between a RFI, RFQ and RFP

 An RFI is generally used when the solution to a business problem is not immediately evident or clearly defined.
 The RFI is used to gather information, NOT to make a selection or an award.
-The Supply Chain Management Unit works with the Customer to:

-- clearly define the problem;
+- Clearly describe the problem;

-- solicit external expertise regarding how to solve the problem;
+- Solicit external expertise regarding how to solve the problem;

-- study proposed solutions.
+- Study proposed solutions.

 Request for Proposal (RFP)

-An RFP is used when the Customer understands the business problem and what's needed to solve it, including specifications and procedures.
+An RFQ is used when the Customer understands the business problem and what's needed to solve it, including specifications and procedures.
 Price is usually not the determining factor in the evaluation of an RFP.
 Factors such as quality, service, and reputation are also taken into consideration.

 Request for Quote (RFQ)

-The common threat between all three types of requests is that the Customer or Government Entity is not obliged to appoint a service provider on the results from issuing any of these requests.
+The common thread between all three types of "RFX" documents is that the Customer/Government Entity is not obliged to appoint a service provider on the results from issuing any of these requests.
 The best way to know that a tender award will be made is when you respond to a formal quotation or a competitive bid.